sivaprakash2808/Project/README.md

 Data Collection:

-- Gather data on car crashes from a reliable source (e.g., National Highway Traffic Safety Administration (NHTSA) or local authorities)
+- Gather data on car crashes from a reliable source (e.g., National Highway Traffic Safety Administration  or local authorities)
 - Filter data to focus on crashes involving alcohol and/or speeding
 - Collect variables such as:
     - Blood Alcohol Concentration (BAC)